-On this day, Japanese troops land in Hong Kong and a slaughter ensues.
+Japanese troops land in Hong Kong on December 18, 1941, and slaughter ensues.

 A week of air raids over Hong Kong, a British crown colony, was followed up on December 17 with a visit paid by Japanese envoys to Sir Mark Young, the British governor of Hong Kong.
 The envoys’ message was simple: The British garrison there should simply surrender to the Japanese—resistance was futile.
 The envoys were sent home with the following retort: “The governor and commander in chief of Hong Kong declines absolutely to enter into negotiations for the surrender of Hong Kong…”

 The first wave of Japanese troops landed in Hong Kong with artillery fire for cover and the following order from their commander: “Take no prisoners.”
 Upon overrunning a volunteer antiaircraft battery, the Japanese invaders roped together the captured soldiers and proceeded to bayonet them to death.
 Even those who offered no resistance, such as the Royal Medical Corps, were led up a hill and killed.

 The Japanese quickly took control of key reservoirs, threatening the British and Chinese inhabitants with a slow death by thirst.
 The Brits finally surrendered control of Hong Kong on Christmas Day.

 The War Powers Act was passed by Congress on the same day, authorizing the president to initiate and terminate defense contracts, reconfigure government agencies for wartime priorities, and regulate the freezing of foreign assets.
 It also permitted him to censor all communications coming in and leaving the country.